Silvie3D/S3D_QuickSwitch/README.md

 ## Installation
 1. Visit the Blender Extensions platform to install the addon: [Waiting for approval]
-2. OR, Head over to the Releases: [https://github.com/Silvie3D/S3D_QuickSwitch/releases]
+2. OR, Head over to the [Releases](https://github.com/Silvie3D/S3D_QuickSwitch/releases)
 3. Once installed, enable the addon from Blender’s preferences.

 ## Usage Instructions